Prime Minister Boris Johnson has announced that Parliament will be prorogued – or suspended – from the end of 9 September until 14 October.

 Prorogation signals the end of a parliamentary session and brings nearly all parliamentary business – including most bills and all motions and parliamentary questions – to a close.

-Parliament is usually prorogued during late April or early May, between each yearly parliamentary ‘session’ (unusually, however, the 2017 parliamentary session has spanned two years to allow time to pass the necessary legislation to prepare for leaving the EU).
+Parliament is usually prorogued during late April or early May, between each yearly parliamentary ‘session’ (unusually, however, the 2017 parliamentary session has spanned more than two years to allow time to pass the necessary legislation to prepare for leaving the EU).

 Parliament may also be prorogued before it is ‘dissolved’ prior a general election, to wrap up parliamentary business early and allow MPs to focus on the election campaign.